emca-it/ITRS-Log-Analytics-7.x/13-Integration/13-Integration.md

 ## Aruba Devices

-The Energy Logserver accepts data from the Aruba Devices system using the SYSLOG protocol.
+The ITRS Log Analytics accepts data from the Aruba Devices system using the SYSLOG protocol.
 The Aruba Switches configuration procedure is as follows:  [https://community.arubanetworks.com/browse/articles/blogviewer?blogkey=80765a47-fe42-4d69-b500-277217f5312e](https://community.arubanetworks.com/browse/articles/blogviewer?blogkey=80765a47-fe42-4d69-b500-277217f5312e)

 To identify events from a specific source, add the following condition to the Logstash configuration file: